mattlean/lean-js-app-starter/CONTRIBUTING.md

 ## Review Process

 Now that your pull request is ready, assign a reviewer from the LJAS core team on it.
 They will review your work, test it, and reply with feedback.
 They will notify you if the code needs more work or not.
 Once the code is in an acceptable state, the pull request will be approved by the reviewer and will be acceptable for merging into the development branch.

+Once the development branch is completely ready, it will be merged into the `master` branch by the LJAS core team, and your work will go into the new release version.